 The new exhibition Remains of a Summer Bliss by Bill Balaskas curated by Lanfranco Aceti at the Kalfayan Galleries, Athens – Thessaloniki, from September 15 to October 15, 2016.
 The show premiered on September 15 from 20:00 to 22:00 at the Kalfayan Galleries on 11 Haritos Street, Athens.
 The exhibition presented a new body of work by Balaskas that examines the contemporary social, political and financial crisis as a state of being and no longer as a temporary fluke of the bonanza that capitalism is supposed to deliver.
 Below is a statement from the curator, analyzing motivations, contexts and issues for the exhibition.
+The full curatorial essay is available on Contemporary Arts and Cultures (CAC), MIT Press.

 “The works of art, and therefore the exhibition, fluctuate between a state of utopia and dystopia, functioning as the signposts of a melancholia of things that are ending and the dread of the worst that is yet to come.